-According to the Bible, the Lord in the Bible, Yahweh, is a:
+According to the Bible, the Lord in the Bible, Jehovah, is a:

 Avoid bad company and you won't be of their number (Proverbial)

-In the Old Testament, Yahweh - or is it Eli, the name Jesus cried on the cross? - likens himself to a shepherd and his chosen ones his sheep.
-Jesus uses that allegory too.
-But who wants to be a sheep on all four and herded to be sheared, possibly infected by scabby ones, and later slaughtered for others?
-However, there is hope: Jesus informs that healthy ones do not need him [Matthew 9:12; John 10:27].
+In the Old Testament, Jehovah - or Canaanite El - likens himself to a shepherd and his chosen ones his sheep, even-toed and ruminant, important for wool and meat and typically kept as livestock.
+Jesus uses the sheep allegory too.
+Who wants to be a sheep on all four and herded to be sheared, possibly infected by scabby ones, and later slaughtered ruthlessly?
+However, there is hope: Jesus informs that healthy ones do not need him.
+That made sense to Jesus . . .
+(Matthew 9:12; John 10:27).

-Yahweh of the Bible hates, quite frankly and shows partiality - and his chosen ones - sheep or other innocents - may be slaughtered.
-You cannot be too careful when it comes to health and deeper health concerns, or in choosing your company.
+Yahweh of the Bible hates and shows partiality - Further, his chosen ones - sheep or other innocents - may be slaughtered.
+You cannot be too careful when it comes to health and deeper health concerns, or in choosing your company, or what?

 Well, do not be led by any religious neuroses, but seek professional help to get rid of them.